-Would you like more power, greater energy, and a deeper connection in your life?
-Look no further than Ayurveda, the 5,000-year-old sister science to yoga.
-The word “Ayur” means "knowledge/wisdom," and the word “Veda” means "life."
-So “Ayurveda” translates to the "knowledge or wisdom of life."
-Ayurveda’s wisdom deepens your connection to who you are and aligns you with the natural world that you call home.
+Would you like more power, greater energy, and a deeper connection?
+Look no further than Ayurveda, the 5,000-year-old “sister science” to yoga.
+The term "Ayurveda" comes from the Sanskrit words "Ayus," meaning life, and "Veda," meaning knowledge.
+Ayurveda is also known as the "science of life" or the "art of living."
+Ayurveda’s wisdom deepens your connection to who you are and aligns you with the natural world you call home.

 The study and practice of Ayurveda is a journey to greater self-awareness.
 When you cultivate self-awareness, you increase your personal power.
 There is no greater empowerment than to know yourself well enough to make healthy choices that contribute to becoming the healthiest YOU in the body and mind.